-Fighters from the Revolutionary Armed Forces of Colombia (FARC) held Langlois hostage for a month after seizing him following a firefight.
+Fighters from the Revolutionary Armed Forces of Colombia (FARC) have freed French reporter Romeo Langlois, a month after taking him hostage in a firefight.

 Langlois, a reporter for France 24, was taken hostage in the southern Caqueta region on April 28 after he was caught in crossfire between a Colombian military unit he was embedded with and the rebels.

 “Apart from the fact that I was held for a month, everything went very well.
 I cannot complain,” Langlois told reporters on Wednesday after arriving in Caqueta department with a group of rebels.

 “They never tied me up.
 Rather, they always treated me as a guest.
 They gave me good food … They were always respectful.”

 He added that he had no apologies for covering the Colombian conflict from all sides.

 “I didn’t need this experience to know the Colombian conflict or to know the rebels.
 I’ve been in this a long time,” Langlois said when asked what he took away from his captivity.
 “What I take from it is the conviction that one must continue covering this conflict.”